Azure/azure-iot-sdk-c/iothub_client/samples/readme.md

 * Device Twins, Methods, and Cloud-to-Device messages:
   * **iothub_ll_c2d_sample**: Listens for incoming Cloud to Device messages
   * **iothub_client_device_twin_and_methods_sample**: Implements a simple Cloud to Device, Direct Method, and Device Twin sample
-  * **iothub_convenience_sample**: Implements a simple Cloud to Device, Direct Method, and Device Twin sample using hte convenience layer
+  * **iothub_convenience_sample**: Implements a simple Cloud to Device, Direct Method, and Device Twin sample using the convenience layer

 * IoT Plug and Play
   * **pnp**: Samples demonstrating IoT Plug and Play device functionality